 Subscribe to this Lawfare contributor via RSS.

+President Trump’s firing of FBI Director James Comey is startling and deeply unsettling.
+Of the many reasons why it is so troubling, we want to highlight one that has received less attention.
 The process by which Comey was fired appears to raise a version of the same professional concerns that the firing supposedly responds to: a breach of longstanding norms that have developed to protect the integrity, independence, and rule of law values of the Justice Department.

 The United States is pressing hard to get hold of National Security Agency leaker Edward Snowden.
 But if and when Snowden is apprehended, what then?
 This question deserves attention, too, because the denouement to this drama may be unpleasant not just for Snowden, but for his captors as well.